top of page

 Reports have been sourced and published on the Reports page of this website.

 A Call for Sites has been conducted and the applicants have been contacted directly with the results of the assessments.
-All of the sites submitted were rejected.
+All of the sites submitted were rejected due to National Planning Policy reasons.

 The timelines for the Peterborough Local Plan have shifted to the right, and the deadlines for the public consultation phase has now passed.
 Local Plan Review: Draft Local Plan | Peterborough City Council